Ask AI

 Toggling Additional Variables exposes fields to populate Preceding Text as well as any Story Bible test data (in case your Plugin makes use of those).
 Note that we’ve pre-populated some Story Bible context for quick testing, but you can replace that with more tailored inputs for better results.
 (If you notice your Plugin is talking a lot about Bigfoot in testing, it’s possible you’re passing in this context without realizing it!)

-Profile Name
+Creator Name

 You can edit what name shows up for your Plugins by clicking on the small “Edit” link in the Settings (⚙️) menu in top right of your Sudowrite interface: